Get Messy with Chemistry

 Stir up some soapy science with giant bubbles, dry ice crystal ball bubbles, square bubbles, and more.

-- Milli's Magnificent Bubble Solution
+- Milli's Magnificent Bubble Solution (PDF)

 Sugar?
 Glycerin?
 Plain dishwashing soap?
 Explore which bubble solution makes the longest-lasting bubbles.

-- Giant Bubble Experiment
+- Record-Breaking Giant Soap Bubble

 - Dry Ice Crystal Ball Bubble